Women in Water: From an entry level role to a great career pathJune 13, 2022

 Modern apprenticeships offer an opportunity to attract both newcomers to the sector and progress the skills of those already in the workforce.

-In the first instalment of Watertrain’s Women in Water series, Lola Campbell of South West Water shared how an apprenticeship helped her career:
+In Watertrain’s Women in Water feature, Lola Campbell of South West Water shared how an apprenticeship helped her career:

 “The apprenticeship gave me the strong foundation of operational knowledge needed for me to succeed in this role.
 I was conscious that as a young female manager at just 24, I had a lot to prove.